vemneyy/vemneyy/README.md

 ## About me
 <div id="header" align="left">
-Hi, I'm Semyon 👋
+Hey there!👋 I'm Semyon
 </div>
-I am interested in system administration and am currently studying to become a programmer in order to subsequently achieve success in the direction of DevOps.
-I find a lot of interesting things in this direction and strive to develop my skills.
+I'm all about system admin stuff.
+Right now, I'm studying to be a programmer and eventually become a DevOps pro.
+It's a really interesting field and I'm working hard to improve my skills.

 ---
 ### Skills